eran723/genai-bootcamp/important.md

 ## Coding from scratch
 - There will always be a payed / better tool to autocomplete your writings and have clever suggestions, but the true power of this tool is having a clear plan in mind, knowing the possibilities, and simply dictating the road ahead.

+# Week 1: Developement from scratch
+Alot was covered this week.
+We got the API backend going, via the technical analysis.
+Same with the frontend, and lovable.
+-> Remember that creating the basics doesn't cut it on the long run, you have to be able to engineer the desgin to be able to hold features and updates!!
+And then successfully apply those features inside, can be a little different when using AI generated templates.

+We covered a realy nice and strong basis for running Ollama-server.
+Using docker to connnect to the ollama server, composing, then pulling and connecting with the lamma API (in the terminal).
+This is an important note, after having a back and front you want an agent or at least a machine to communicate with and run locally, or at least to connect localy.
+We had alot of time covered figuring out how to run the server, then pulling the ollama service and model to it, and only then communicating with it.
+We had a tough go at creating a megaservice and an envalope for this ollama server, it is important to get the data-streaming-I/O objects right at everyturn, but we got the components working.

+Towards the end of the week of classes, an additional implementaion of language-dictionary was (will) added to the library.
+This is an important lesson of recapping the tools that were covered this week, connecting with an agent, and adding major features to your design.

+%% TODO: Add this language dictionary
+%% TODO: (Optional) Cover the backend-tests
+%% TODO: (Optional) Cover the handle_response function

+%% TODO: **IMPORTANT** (SOON) Design an agent for internal use.